CIS-460-2018/Mini-Minecraft-1/README.md

 - For creating and destroying boxes I casted a ray and traced points along the ray in the direction of the look vector until I encountered a box that was not empty.
 From here, for removal, I simply removed the first non-empty box i encountered within a certain distance t.
 For the box addition, once I found the above box (the first box not empty within t and in the direction of the look vector), I simply calculated the distance of all boxes adjacent to its faces from the position vector, and created a box in the position that was closest to the position vector, provided the box is empty.
 - I didn't see the purpose of checking all the boxes around a person when one could simply trace the ray until a box was found in the correct direction.
 So I chose to implement ray tracing in this much simpler way.
 - I faced difficulty when trying to understand how to generate new terrain once an edge was reached - whether I should be generating a new terrain instance or simply extending the dimensions of my current terrain, and further, how to ensure that it was added in the correct direction based on my position.
 I was also unable to change the m_blocks array to accommodate more blocks and wasn't sure how to proceed.

+Game Engine and Player Physics (Gizem Dal):

+- A "player" controlled by first-person camera controls
+- Usage of mouse cursor to determine player orientation
+- WASD keys to move left/right/forward/backward and Space bar to jump
+- 'F' key for fly mode, player is not affected by gravity in this mode
+- Collision handle with the terrain: At the start, the player falls from the sky, then stops once he/she reaches the ground -> the free fall is implemented by using the gravitational acceleration and the collision is checked every time the timer is called

+Strategies:
+In order to handle collision check, I decided to surround my player with a bounding box and called getBlockAt() method for each corner while doing volume casting.
+In my method, I use an incrementer that moves the player along the desired direction slowly and checks in each incrementation whether there is a collision.

+Difficulties/Issues:
+My collision method handles the collision with the terrain, but does not handle any other collision (e.g. collision with a grass block).
+I will need to take more time on this to debug
+The translation along the right vector affects the position very little compared to the translation along the forward vector.
+They are much more balanced when the movements are not affected by velocity, acceleration